berkeley-stat243/stat243-fall-2020/sections/01/README.md

 See the R-practice pdf above.
 We will go work on these problems in groups and go through the solutions and any questions that arise.

 ## UNIX
-We will use the problems from the bottom of the UNIX tutorial from the SCF ( [Github repo](https://github.com/berkeley-scf/tutorial-unix-basics),  [html](https://htmlpreview.github.io/?https://github.com/berkeley-scf/tutorial-unix-basics/blob/master/unix-basics.html).
+We will use the problems from the bottom of the UNIX tutorial from the SCF ([Github repo](https://github.com/berkeley-scf/tutorial-unix-basics), [html](https://htmlpreview.github.io/?https://github.com/berkeley-scf/tutorial-unix-basics/blob/master/unix-basics.html)).
 For those of you with little to no experience in the shell, I suggest looking over this tutorial before section.